 Where can I buy a mask?

-Disposable masks are available in pharmacies and local supermarkets, but as mask-wearing could be the norm for the foreseeable future, many shoppers are turning to the online marketplace to buy reusable, machine-washable, fabric masks.
+Disposable masks are available in chemists and local supermarkets, but as mask-wearing could be the norm for the foreseeable future, many shoppers are turning to the online marketplace to buy reusable, machine-washable, fabric masks.

 Amazon and Etsy are a good place to start, but dig a bit deeper to invest in masks made by independent creators or companies with a charitable element.
 SisterWorks, a not-for-profit social enterprise, offers both unisex, his and hers face handmade reusable masks starting from $12.
 New York-based company Face Mask Aid sells packs of five washable, reusable masks for $50 and donates proceeds to frontline workers.